-They stop into a gift store while in Tucamcari in which they encounter a character named Crazy Ted.
-He’s a modern-day cowboy who came out west from Pennsylvania and married a native woman named Rosemary.
-She’s passed away although Crazy Ted appears to be able to keep her alive in his own way as he tells Cosmo and Silvia about his deceased wife.
-“As he went on about Rosemary, Cosmo could almost see her standing beside her husband, as if his words had resurrected her, or as if she had never left his side. “
+While exploring, the siblings enter a gift store and meet Crazy Ted, a modern-day cowboy originally from Pennsylvania.
+Ted shares stories of his late wife, Rosemary, who was Native American.
+Despite her passing, Ted seems to keep her memory alive in a tangible way.
+Cosmo observes, “As he went on about Rosemary, Cosmo could almost see her standing beside her husband, as if his words had resurrected her, or as if she had never left his side.”

 This post is from my blog series on the places visited in the road trip story, “Discovery of an Eagle.”